Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-09-SNAPSHOT.md

 This specification describes the family of Hashed Token (HT) Simple Authentication and Security Layer (SASL) {{RFC4422}} mechanisms, which enable a proof-of-possession-based authentication scheme.
 The HT mechanism is designed to be used with short-lived, exclusively ephemeral tokens, called SASL-HT tokens, and allow for quick, one round-trip, re-authentication of a previous session.

-Further properties of the HT mechanism are 1) hash agility, 2) mutual authentication, and 3) being secured by channel binding.
+Further properties of the HT mechanism are 1) hash agility, 2) mutual authentication, and 3) support for channel binding.

 Clients are supposed to request SASL-HT tokens from the server after being authenticated using a "strong" SASL mechanism like SCRAM {{RFC5802}}.
 Hence a typical sequence of actions using HT may look like the following: